-Sacramento County recognizes that supervision of this target population requires a supervision model that incorporates both traditional probation supervision and also a team that helps support probation terms and conditions of supervision.
-The following staffing model will provide supervision of the VOYA population for one unit:
+Sacramento County recognizes that supervision of this target population requires a supervision model that incorporates both traditional probation supervision and a team that helps support accountability and opportunities.
+The following staffing model provides supervision of the VOYA population:

-Positions Duties 10 - Assistant Probation Officers (APO) Supervise the youth throughout the entire day including meal times, during education and exercise.
-Frequently conduct or lead different program activities, for example, sports, art or other recreational activities.
+Positions Duties 40 - Assistant Probation Officers (APO) Supervise the youth throughout the entire day including mealtimes, during education and exercise.
+Frequently conduct or lead different program activities, for example, sports, art, or other recreational activities.
 Additionally, APO's counsel youth regarding their behavior.
 Document youth's behavior daily.
 Respond to emergency situations and provide written documentation to on duty Supervising Probation Officers.
-2 - Deputy Probation Officers (DPO) Conduct assessments and develop a case plan for the youth upon commitment to a program.
+2 - Senior Deputy Probation Officers (Sr. DPO) Conduct assessments and develop a case plan for the youth upon commitment to a program.
 Regularly meet with the youth regarding their progress in the programs and court ordered treatment.
 Communicate with outside agencies, treatment providers and volunteers that are involved in the unit program.
-Supervise the unit as a whole to ensure communication between shifts occurs and a schedule is maintained.

-1 - Senior Deputy Probation Officer (Sr. DPO) Provide training and guidance to the DPO's relative to Court processes.
+Supervise the unit to ensure communication between shifts occurs and a schedule is maintained.
+4 - Senior Deputy Probation Officers (Sr. DPO) Responsible for first line facilitation of MDT's and review of court orders and reports.
 Order items for the unit as necessary.
 Ensure the unit and programs are running in a consistent manner.
-Provide performance evaluations on staff.
-1 - Supervising Probation Officer (SPO) Oversee all staff in the unit and the unit program.
+Provide performance evaluations of staff.
+Responsible for the evaluation of program efficacy.
+1 - Supervising Probation Officer (SPO) Responsible for the final review and approval of court orders and reports.
+Oversee the operations of the VOYA program, including the supervision of all VOYA staff.
 Communicate between administration and unit staff if necessary.
 Handle grievances from the public and maintenance requests from the unit.
 Review and provide disposition in an Institutional Incident Report.